 Over a span of about 20 years, I was screamed at, choked, thrown across the room, spit on, head smashed against the drain as I showered.
 My car was rear-ended, my life and the lives of my children were threatened at gun point, my identity was stolen, my home was broken into and vandalized causing over $50k of damage.
 I was harassed in the courtroom, told I was less than nothing.
 During this time, I found little hope or joy in sight.

 I know God was irrevocably there with me.
 He was holding me up and sheltering me and my children during these hard years.
 At times I wondered whether I would survive emotionally, financially, and physically.
 I was never in the fire alone, and never left without visible protection to anchor from.
 It was here my character was refined.
 I look back with a sense of gratitude for every blessing and protection given to me.

-In 2011, seeking a better way of life, I got involved with a recovery group called “Celebrate Recovery.”
+In 2011, I got involved with a group called Celebrate Recovery.
 My first reaction was, “I am not one of those people.”
 But as I continued to attend the meetings, I realized we are all those people.

 Rebecca, Peer Volunteer